Satellites vs Soil Fungus

 This collaboration between government and industry is broadening the horizons of Canada’s agricultural industry.
 The pilot application developed by Lim Geomatics for Sclerotinia is the first step towards empowering producers and agronomists with powerful geospatial technology to reduce the impact of crop disease.

-Founded in 2006, Lim Geomatics is an industry-leading and award-winning GIS software development company.
-Headquartered in Ottawa, Ontario, Canada, we specialize in building GIS web and mobile apps powered by the ArcGIS mapping platform.
+Founded in 2006, Lim Geomatics is an industry-leading GIS software development company.
+With offices in Calgary and Ottawa, Canada, we specialize in building web and mobile applications powered by the ArcGIS mapping platform.